The Odysseus project is a long-life, low-cost nickel sulphide redevelopment project in Western Australia. Discovered in 2010, Odysseus is among…

 Mining and processing of iron ore

-The Sishen mine employs open pit mining method involving drill and blast.
+The Sishen mine employs the open-pit mining method involving drill and blast.
 The mined ore is trucked to the nearby beneficiation plant.

-The ore undergoes Dense Media Separation (DMS) and the jig processes at the beneficiation plant.
+The ore undergoes dense media separation (DMS) and the jig processes at the beneficiation plant.
 It is crushed, washed and separated into coarse, medium and fine materials by wet screening.
-The Sishen Jig Plant is the largest jig plant of its kind in the world.
+The Sishen Jig Plant is the largest facility of its kind in the world.

-A joint venture development agreement was signed between Kumba and Exxaro in April 2012 to utilise the latter's ultra-high dense-medium separation (UHDMS) technology in Kumba operation.
-Tenova Bateman has been awarded a contract to supply 50 tonnes per hour (t/h) modular beneficiation plant based on UHDMS technology for the Sishen mine as part of this initiative.
+A joint venture development agreement was signed between Kumba and Exxaro in April 2012 to utilise the latter’s ultra-high dense-medium separation (UHDMS) technology in Kumba operation.
+Tenova Bateman has been awarded a contract to supply a 50tph modular beneficiation plant based on UHDMS technology for the Sishen mine as part of this initiative.

 The products of Sishen include 25mm 65% Fe lump (DMS), 25mm 64% Fe lump (jig plant), 27mm and 20mm 66% Fe lump, and 8mm 64.5% Fe fines.